hdh7485/ackermann_vehicle/README.md

 ackermann_vehicle
 =================

-Packages for simulating a vehicle with Ackermann steering
+ROS packages for simulating a vehicle with Ackermann steering